• Skip to main content

 Blackening seasoning over shrimp in a dish.

-1. Preheat a large cast-iron skillet or non-stick skillet over medium-high heat.
+1. Preheat a large cast-iron skillet or non-stick skillet in a single layer over medium-high heat.
 Add the remaining three tablespoons of butter.

 A cast-iron skillet full of shellfish cooking.

-1. Turn the shellfish over and cook for another minute per side or until the thickest end of the shrimp has turned from translucent to opaque, and the seasoning mix is caramelized and crusty.
+1. Turn the shrimp over and cook for another minute per side or until they have turned from translucent to opaque and the blackening seasoning is caramelized and crusty.
+Total cooking time is approximately 2 minutes.

 Blackened shrimp cooking in a skillet.

-1. Remove the skillet from the heat immediately and then quickly remove the shellfish from the pan.
-If not, they will continue to cook.
+1. Shrimp cook quickly, so remove the skillet from the heat immediately and then quickly remove them from the pan.

 2. Optional, garnish with chopped parsley and a splash of lime juice.
-Serve immediately.
+Serve immediately, plain or with a remoulade sauce, lemon butter sauce, or garlic aioli.

 Lime slices, along with cooked shrimp in a skillet.

-Because this dish is so spicy, I like to serve it with a side dish that has a milder flavor profile, such as cheese grits, squash casserole, scalloped potatoes, potato salad, or even baked mac and cheese.
+Because this dish is so spicy, I like to serve it with side dishes with a milder flavor profile, such as Cheese Grits, Squash Casserole, Scalloped Potatoes, Potato Salad, or even Baked Mac and Cheese.

 What’s the difference between Cajun and blackening seasonings.